Interoperable-data/ERA-Ontology-3.1.0/governance/era-principles.md

 * Incompatible versions.
 The vocabulary is changed in such a way that the interpretation of the concepts in the new vocabulary is not the same as the interpretation of the concepts in the previous version of the vocabulary, e.g. pulling up/down a class in the hierarchy.

 Incompatible versions most probably lead to changes in the logic of the applications that consume the ontology and the knowledge graphs.

+Other minor modifications can result from changes in the reference data, in the ERA ontology as SKOS concept schemes:
+* add a concept in a concept scheme
+* deprecate a concept in a concept scheme

+These changes might have no impact on mappings, queries or application UIs.
+Some of these changes happen under the direct control of specific stakeholders (e.g. as data providers and/or members of workgroups).

 ### Changes in mappings and re-generation of KG ###
 Each change or set of changes needs to be verified with respect to updating the mappings and executing them to re-generate the knowledge graph.